Sound of Metal is a stunning, beautiful movie about a musician’s sudden deafness. But it’s a loss for the Deaf community.

 “Oh but what about Riz Ahmed?!”

 Different story.
 The role of Ruben is someone who dives through an unimaginable personal physical trauma.
 The only thing he needs to KNOW about deafness going in is cutting the sound – plugging his ears.
 The rest is a complete discovery sequence based in his acting craft but his role is a hearing one through and through.
 He is perfectly cast and SO believable.
 Had this story been set even a few years beyond this experience, yes I would say a Deaf actor would be needed.
-But at this point in his timeline, he’s still very much hearing… just without sound.
+But at this point in his timeline, he’s still very much hearing… just without access to sound.

 “Oh but Joe’s role… late deafened, talks well, native use of ASL AND looks the part/great actor – that’s a HARD CAST!”.